vindolin/prusa2mqtt/README.md

                         Interval in seconds for checking the temperatures.
                         (default: 5)
   --serial_port SERIAL_PORT
-                        Path to the serial port device. (default:
+                        Path to the serial port device.
-                        /dev/ttyACM0)
   --mqtt_address MQTT_ADDRESS
                         Address for the MQTT connection. (default: localhost) --mqtt_port MQTT_PORT